psecio/propauth/README.md

 ```

 The password validation assumes the use of the [password hashing methods](http://php.net/manual/en/ref.password.php) and so requires PHP >=5.5 to function correctly.
 The plain-text password is given to the policy and hashed internally.
 Then the values are checked against the ones provided in the user for a match.
 In this case, if they put in either the wrong username or password, the policy evaluation will fail.

-### Creating the User

-The `User` class is designed to take in a set of `properties` as an array in the constructor (as seen above).
-These properties them are used in the evaluation process.
-The names of the properties are important as they're used for the "magic" has/not checks.

 ### How it checks properties